Centropyxis oblonga

 Basionym: Centropyxis aculeata var. oblonga Deflandre, 1929

 Diagnosis: In ventral view, the shell is oblong—elliptical or oval—but never circular.
-The aperture is proportionally larger, consistently elliptical, and often highly eccentric.
-In lateral view, the shell exhibits a high dome, taller than that of the type specimen.
+The aperture is proportionally larger, consistently elliptical, and often strongly eccentric.
+In lateral view, the shell shows a high dome, taller than that of the type specimen.
 The spines vary in length and number but are always positioned at the posterior end.
-The shell’s integument is similar to that of the type, being punctuated to varying degrees of coarseness, with a coating of foreign materials and a few stones apposed near the posterior part.
+The shell integument resembles that of the type, being punctuated to varying degrees of coarseness, with a coating of foreign material and a few stones apposed near the posterior part.

 Centropyxis oblonga

-In a population from Odenwald, Germany (2024), the largest C. oblonga shells were distinctly oblong.
+Shells from the Irish population (2025) that match the description of Deflandre (1929)., the largest C. oblonga shells were distinctly oblong.

 *) Centropyxis aculeata var. oblonga Deflandre, 1929 changed to Centropyxis oblonga Deflandre, 1929.